ProjectDVD/ProjectDVD.github.io/modules/module 3/_posts/2000-01-04-learn-qual.md

 * [Grad Coach.
 Qualitative Coding Tutorial: How To Code Qualitative Data For Analysis (4 Steps + Examples)](url){:target="_blank"}

 ##### Qualitative Data Analysis Tools
-Multiple quantitative data analysis tools exist.
+Multiple qualitative data analysis tools exist.
 Some require purchasing or a subscription fee, while others offer free options.
 Please visit each program’s website to determine which program might best meet your needs.
 * [NVivo](url){:target="_blank"}: Lumivero describes NVivo as “easy-to-use, collaborative qualitative analysis software that allows researchers to import, organize, explore, connect and collaborate on their data to reveal more significant insights from their qualitative data faster.”
 * [Dedoose](url){:target="_blank"}: Dedoose describes their software as “a powerful, cloud-based application used to analyze and visualize qualitative and mixed methods data.
 Use Dedoose to analyze interviews, focus groups, photos, video, audio, survey data, and more in collaborative, innovative ways!”
 * [Delve](url){:target="_blank"}: Delve describes their program as “intuitive AI assisted qualitative analysis software that helps you find rigorous insights without the steep learning curve—no shortcuts, just efficient, collaborative research.”